knmnyn/cs4248-2120/_pages/schedule.md

 </tr>
 </tbody></table>

-<p>Yes we know the registrar shafted us with a very late exam.
+<p>Yes, we know the registrar shafted us with a very late exam.
 Sorry, there's nothing we can do.
 Hopefully that means you will have nothing left to study for and have no problems concentrating for the final.</p>